marcellodesales/neo4j-with-cypher-seed-docker/README.md

-# neo4j-with-wrapper-docker
+# neo4j-with-seed-docker

-Neo4J GraphDB Dockerized with support to Wrappers to load provided `*.cql`.
+Neo4J GraphDB Dockerized with support of seeding the database with cyphers.
+You can quickly instantiate the database with the graph you need!

 # Setup